Visit the 909 Walnut website.

 Boasting twin-spires atop 35-stories, 909 Walnut is Missouri’s and the Midwest’s tallest residential building outside of Chicago.
 The multi-award winning 909 Walnut is on the National Register of Historic Places.
 The building was built in 1930-31 as the Fidelity National Bank & Trust Building (referred to locally as the Fidelity Building) that was liquidated in 1933 during the Great Depression.
 In 1946, the building was acquired by the United States federal government and renamed the Federal Office Building.

 In 2000, 909 Walnut was acquired by Dallas-based Glenn Solomon of Simbol Commercial Inc., and Housing Horizons, LLC, a subsidiary of Kimberly-Clark Corporation, for a historic update and makeover that transformed the building to its original grand scale with 161 luxury condos, 90,000 square feet of commercial office space and with a 323-space attached, eight-story, gated garage.
 The top of the garage also includes a 16,000-square-foot, award-winning rooftop garden with cabanas, trees, sod lawn, and seasonal greenery.
+The original address of the building was 911 Walnut, but was changed to 909 shortly after the events of September 11.

 Among others, 909 Walnut has received the following awards: 2008 Green Roofs for Healthy Cities Award of Excellence; 2008 American Society of Landscape Architects/ Prairie Gateway Merit Award; 2007 Precast Concrete Institute Best Sustainable Design; 2006 ULI Kansas City, Excellence in Development Award – see more here.